shiraz-b/pi-pico-temp-humidity-server/README.md

 Lots of scope for getting this more robust:
   * Exception Handling - this is true of *all* of this code
   * More/Better REST parsing:  Maybe a list of verbs?
   * Async: This is the biggie.
-The code is synchronous at the moment a massing improvement would be to get this async *` am2320.py`
+The code is synchronous at the moment a massive improvement would be to get this async.
+* `am2320.py`

   This is a straight copy from [mcausers repo](https://github.com/mcauser/micropython-am2320) (many thanks!) with a minor tweak
 * `ledControl.py`